 The Trip to the Post Office.
 "At the beginning of my stay in Georgia, a colleague of mine proposed to accompany me to the Post Office to pick up a parcel.
 It was the beginning of the afternoon, during office hours, and I definitely thought that this excursion will take one hour maximum.
 But, I did not consider Georgian timing.
-The trip to the Post Office ended up to be a trip to many places all around the city: going to the bank to get important papers, buying a donut on the way, going back to the bank to get some forgotten document, making a phone call, stopping at the donut shop for the Donut we did not get the first time, visiting the new attraction park just to see and take a picture, etc...
-The trip took finally a few hours and I definitely got impressed how time is extendable!
-From then on, when a Georgian probosed me to go somewhere, I made sure that I did not have any obligation for the next coming hours!"
+The trip to the Post Office ended up to be a trip to many places all around the city: going to the bonk to get important papers, buying a donut on the way, going back to the bank to get some forgotte the first time, visting the new attraction park that to see and test the first time, witting the new attraction park to the bonut we did not get the first time, wisting the new attraction park to see and take a picture, etc...
+The trip took finally a few hours and I definitely got impressed how thre is extendable!
+From then on, when a Georgian proposed me to go somewhere, I made sure that I did not have any obligation for the next coming hours!"